a-tal/pathfinder-docker/README.md

 ```

 On first launch, go to `http://your_docker_host:8080/setup` run the db setup and fix any table errors if you run into any (I was, but the web ui could fix them...)

-Also, you might have to `docker exec` to alter your database if you're having trouble importing an api key (https://github.com/exodus4d/pathfinder/issues/86)